 Your Pivot Table will rearrange itself by putting the columns side by side.

-Sometimes an unwanted situation like cell formatting in Pivot Table is not preserved and keeps changing and this may bother you.
-Well, accidentally you may have changed a configuration which you need to fix now.
+Sometimes, an unwanted situation like cell formatting in Pivot Table is not preserved and keeps changing, which may bother you.
+You may have accidentally changed a configuration, which you need to fix now.

 - The Pivot Table Options dialog box will appear.